HafizDa/SupermarketSimulator/README.md

 # Supermarket Simulation

-Welcome to the Supermarket Simulation project!
+Welcome to my Supermarket Queueing System Simulation project!
 This simulation provides a dynamic and realistic representation of a supermarket environment, focusing on customer behavior, queue dynamics, and service point utilization.
 ## Overview

-The Supermarket Simulation project is designed to offer valuable insights into the operational aspects of a supermarket.
-By modeling and analyzing customer interactions, queue dynamics, and service point utilization, the simulation aims to contribute to the optimization of service delivery and resource utilization within a supermarket setting.
+The Supermarket Queuing Simulation project is designed to offer valuable insights into the operational aspects of a supermarket.
+By modelling and analyzing customer interactions, queue dynamics, and service point utilization, the simulation aims to contribute to the optimization of service delivery and resource utilization within a supermarket setting.

 ## Features